bbenchoff/bbenchoff.github.io/pages/CANconversion.md

 ## Converting a car to CAN

+Or, 'How I used Two Million transistors to replace four relays'.

 My restoration of a <a href="https://bbenchoff.github.io/pages/Citicar.html">a vintage electric car</a> includes significant upgrades.
 Because the motor was beyond repair, I upgraded to a more powerful AC induction motor.
 This required a modern motor controller, and because hybrid and electric vehicles are hitting the scrap heap, I decided to move away from heavy lead acid batteries to modern lithium packs.
 All of these upgrades mean the stock dashboard electronics are obsolete; the stock speedometer is run off a cable, and the new motor does not have a cable connected to the shaft.
 Any sort of voltage measurement on the stock dashboard would be wildly inaccurate with the different cell chemistry and higher voltage.

 In short, to upgrade this car to modern electronics, the easiest path forward is to replace *all* of the electronics.